awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselinewithhooks.md

 **Options**: `RebootIfNeeded` \| `NoReboot`

+**Default**: `RebootIfNeeded`

+**Warning**
+The default option is `RebootIfNeeded`\.
+Be sure to select the correct option for your use case\.
+For example, if your instances must reboot immediately to complete a configuration process, choose `RebootIfNeeded`\.
+Or, if you need to maintain instances availability until a scheduled reboot time, choose `NoReboot`\.

 RebootIfNeeded
 When you choose the `RebootIfNeeded` option, the instance is rebooted in either of the following cases:
 + Patch Manager installed one or more patches\.